Legislative Relationship Between Centre and State

 (c) II, III and IV

-The distribution of Legislative powers between the Centre and the States in the Constitution is given in
+The distribution of legislative powers between the Centre and States is mentioned in which Schedule of the Constitution?

 (a) Sixth Schedule